PurdueCAM2Project/Training/HerokuDjangoAssignment/README.md

 - shows a Google map with a marked location

 Read my documentation file to see how to fix issues that are common and how I approached creating the app from scratch

+After you finish this training, check out this [Django Tutorial](https://tutorial.djangogirls.org/en/).